 Preparing Your Child for Visits to the Doctor

 When they know they're "going to the doctor," many kids worry a bit about the visit.
-Whether they're going to see their primary care doctor or a specialist for a routine exam, illness, or special problem, kids are likely to have fears, and some may even feel guilty.
+Whether they're going to see their primary care doctor for a routine checkup or a specialist for a problem, kids might have fears or even feel guilty.

-Some fears and guilty feelings surface easily, so that kids can talk about them.
-Others are kept secret and remain unspoken.
-Here's how to help your child express these fears and overcome them.
+Some of these feelings surface easily, so that kids can talk about them.
+Others are kept secret.
+Here's how to help your child talk about and overcome any worries.

-Things that often top kids' lists of concerns about going to the doctor include:
+Things that kids worry about when going to the doctor include:

 - Separation.
 Kids often fear that their parents may leave them in the exam room and wait in another room.
-The fear of separation from the parent during mysterious examinations is most common in kids under 7 years old, but can be frightening to older kids through ages 12 or 13.
+This fear of separation during mysterious exams is most common in kids under 7 years old, but can worry older kids too.

 - Pain.
 Kids may worry that a part of the exam or a medical procedure will hurt.
-They especially fear they may need an injection, particularly kids ages 6 through 12.
+Kids ages 6 to 12, for instance, often worry that they'll need to get a shot.

 - The doctor.
 Some kids' concerns may be about the doctor's manner.
 A kid may misinterpret qualities such as speed, efficiency, or a detached attitude and view them as sternness, dislike, or rejection.

-Also, kids often have feelings of guilt: They may believe that their illness or condition is punishment for something they've done or neglected to do.
-Kids who feel guilty also might believe that examinations and medical procedures are part of their punishment.
+Also, kids often have feelings of guilt: They may believe that their illness or condition is punishment for something they've done or should have done.
+Kids who feel guilty also might believe that exams and medical procedures are part of their punishment.

-Encourage your kids to express their fears, and then address them in words that they understand and aren't likely to misinterpret.
+Encourage your kids to express their fears, and then address them in ways they understand.
 Here are some practical ways to do this:

-If the visit is to diagnose and treat an illness or other condition, explain — in very non-scary language — that the doctor "needs to examine you to find out how to fix this and help you get better."
+If the visit is to diagnose and treat an illness or other condition, explain — in non-scary language — that the doctor "needs to check you to find out how to fix this and help you get better."

-A child who is going to the doctor because of an illness or other condition might have unspoken feelings of guilt about it.
-Discuss the illness or condition in neutral language and reassure your child: "This isn't caused by anything you did or forgot to do.
+If your child goes to the doctor because of an illness or other condition, discuss the health problem in neutral language and reassure your child: "This isn't caused by anything you did or forgot to do.
 Illnesses like this happen to many kids.
 Aren't we lucky to have doctors who can find the causes and who know how to help us get well?"

-If you, your spouse, other relatives, or friends had (or have) the same condition, share this information.
-Knowing that others have been through the same thing can help ease a child's guilt and fear.
+If you, your partner, other relatives, or friends had (or have) the same condition, share this information.
+Knowing that others have been through the same thing can help ease fears.

-In any of these cases, though, be sure to explain, especially to young kids, that going to the doctor for an examination is not a punishment.
+In every case, though, be sure to explain, especially to young kids, that going to the doctor is not a punishment.
 Help your kids understand that adults go to doctors just like kids do and that the doctor's job is to help people stay healthy and fix any problems.

-Children learn best during play, and this may be a time when they feel most comfortable asking any questions regarding fears they may have.
+Young kids learn best during play, and this can be a way to answer any questions and talk about fears they may have.
 You can use a doll or teddy bear to show a young child how the nurse will measure height and weight or demonstrate parts of the routine exam.

-Many children's books are available to help illustrate the doctor visit.
+Many children's books are available to help explain a doctor visit.
 It also helps to use role-playing to show how the doctor might:

 - use a blood pressure cuff to "hug the arm"